fredgrott/ModernismBootstrap/readme.md

 A Modernism Bootstrap remix of Twitter Bootstrap.
 Caution, I go out on a limb and enforce a no icons rule, that is right all text font and typography baby!
+Other caution is that I am using alpha bootstrap wip 3.00.

 # License